adamlechowicz/venti/README.md

 Venti is free, open-source, and heavily based on the existing [battery tool](https://github.com/actuallymentor/battery/) by Mentor Palokaj.

 > Want to know if this tool does anything or is just a placebo?
 Read [this article](https://batteryuniversity.com/article/bu-808-how-to-prolong-lithium-based-batteries).
-TL;DR: keep your battery cool, keep it at 80% when plugged in, and discharge it as shallowly as feasible.
+TLDR: keep your battery cool, keep it at 80% when plugged in, and discharge it as shallowly as feasible.

 ### Requirements

 This is an app for Apple Silicon MacBooks.
 It will not work on Intel Macs because the System Management Controller (SMC) is fundamentally different.
-If you have an Intel Mac and are looking for a solution to maintain your battery, consider the free version of the [Al Dente](https://apphousekitchen.com/) app.
+If you have an Intel Mac and are looking for a solution to maintain your battery, consider the [AlDente](https://apphousekitchen.com/) app.
 It is a good alternative and has a premium version with many more features.

 ### Installation